Emergency Funds: How to Prepare for the Unexpected

 Slim down.
 Review your subscriptions and cancel everything you don’t use regularly.

-Save some.
+Save extra cash.
 Put at least some of any windfall you receive, like a holiday bonus or tax refund, into your emergency fund.

-Set aside.
+Set aside automatically.
 Have part of your paycheck automatically deposited into an emergency savings account.

 These are great habits to start with at any point in your life journey.
 The extra savings is a nice bonus.

-Emergency funds aren't retirement or investment accounts.
+Emergency funds shouldn't be held in retirement or investment accounts.
 Look for an account that's easy to use, has low or no fees, and pays the best savings account rate for its type.

 The three main account types best suited for emergencies are: